KaranRajPradhan/pdt-exercise-docs/labmodule03/README.md

 INSTRUCTIONS: Describe, in your own words, the high-level functionality of this lab module by answering the questions listed below.

 What does your implementation do?

-The LabBenchStudios PDT Unity Library was imported to the BuildingDigitalTwins Unity project as a package and some unmutable prefab components were tested.
+The LabBenchStudios-PDT-Unity Library was imported to the BuildingDigitalTwins Unity project as a package and some unmutable prefab components were tested.
+The Telemetry integration with EDA needs to be done to have data coming into the DTA.
+Basic scene was created.

 How does your implementation work?

-N/A
+For the duration of the course, the library is provided to be able to use some prefabs and integration.
+We will use these models to efficiently learn the concepts of Digital Twins.

 ### Design Diagram(s)